cnsuhao/engine1/ReadMe.md

 ### Java Based Testing Suite

-BioGears provides a test harnes, written in Java, that will :
+BioGears provides a test harnes, written in Java, that will process a ./test/config/*.config file by doing the following :
-- Drive the BioGearsScenarioDrive
+- For each line in the config file :
+    - Run the BioGearsScenarioDriver or UnitTestDriver (depends on the line)
     - Compare the generated csv results to a baseline csv file and report any differences
     - Generate an plot image file for each data column of the csv file over the time of the scenario

 To run the test driver change directory in your cmd/bash shell to the bin directory and execute the Scripts.cmake in the following way :
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~bash